-Ankara, previously known as Angora and now the capital of Turkey, is situated in the northwestern part of the country.
-It lies about 200 km away from the Black Sea to its South which is also where it meets with three streams - Hatip Su, Ince Su and Çubuk Streams.
-Ankara is shrouded in a haze of uncertainty with the date of its foundation unknown.
-There has been evidence that it was inhabited since at least the Stone Age, and archaeological finds have shown there was a thriving Phrygian town located here about 2,000 BCE.
+Ankara, the current capital of Turkey, was known as Angora in the past and is situated in the northwestern part of the country.
+It lies about 200 km south of the Black Sea, where it meets with three streams - Hatip Su, Ince Su and Çubuk Streams.
+Although the exact date of its foundation is unknown, evidence suggests that it has been inhabited since at least the Stone Age, with archaeological finds indicating the presence of a thriving Phrygian town here around 2,000 BCE.

-Ankara, an important medieval city on the Silk Road, was conquered by Alexander the Great in 333 BCE and became a major capital of Tectosages.
-In 25 BCE it was incorporated into Rome's territory by emperor Augustus and became its major provincial boundary town.
+As an important medieval city on the Silk Road, Ankara was conquered by Alexander the Great in 333 BCE and became a major capital of Tectosages.
+It was incorporated into Rome's territory by emperor Augustus in 25 BCE and became a major provincial boundary town.

-The city was captured by Orhan Khan of Ottomans during the 1354 invasion.
-Orhan then became sultan in 1360 AD and ruled until he died in a hunting accident..
-Ankara was besieged during Anatolian campaign of Timur - Tamerlane.
-In 1403 it again became subject to Ottoman rule, and its importance as a commercial and urban centre was further cemented in the following centuries due to its location on the caravan route to Asia.
+The city was captured by Orhan Khan of the Ottoman Empire during the 1354 invasion.
+Orhan became sultan in 1360 AD, ruling until his death in a hunting accident.
+Ankara was besieged during the Anatolian campaign of Timur - Tamerlane, and in 1403, it again became subject to Ottoman rule, further cementing its importance as a commercial and urban centre due to its location on the caravan route to Asia.

-After World War I, Mustafa Kemal Atatürk, the Turkish nationalist leader wanted to make Ankara the center of resistance against Ottoman Sultan and Greek forces.
-He established his headquarters there in 1919.
-Ankara was declared the capital of Turkey in 1923.
-To summarize, Ankara, located in the center of Turkey and the country’s second-largest city, is a large municipality with 5.6 million people and 44% under 30 years old.
-It is also among the safest cities in Turkey due to its ease of living.
-Ankara houses Turkish government offices, international organizations like embassies and institutions, as well as many foreign embassies, international institutions, and companies.
+In 1919, Mustafa Kemal Atatürk established his headquarters in Ankara to make it the center of resistance against Ottoman Sultan and Greek forces after World War I. The city was declared the capital of Turkey in 1923.
+Today, Ankara is the country’s second-largest city, with a population of 5.6 million people, 44% of whom are under 30 years old.
+It is also among the safest cities in Turkey due to its ease of living, and it houses Turkish government offices, international organizations, and many foreign embassies, institutions, and companies.